 Group Tours of Iceland

-Finally, you should definitely consider a multi-day group or private tour if you don’t want to drive yourself in Iceland.
 These will feature a driver and transport, accommodation and the majority of your meals, and will likely be one of the easiest options for sight-seeing in Iceland.
 You can let someone else handle all the logistics whilst you focus on just enjoying yourself.

 Of course, you will be travelling to a fixed itinerary, and it won’t be as flexible as a self-drive trip, but it is a great option if you’d prefer to hand over the responsibility of planning and driving to someone else.

-For our five day Iceland itinerary, we’d suggest you take a look at the following tours.
+For our five-day Iceland itinerary, we’d suggest you take a look at the following tours.

 - This 6 day tour which includes a lava cava, blue ice cave, south coast, golden circle and the Blue Lagoon